solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 During the fall I observed neither a bang or rattle, nor an appearance of light accompanying the fall, which, at least if it was strong, should have been noticeable by me from behind through a reflection.

+The direction of the fall was over the forest from east to west, which I immediately realized, just as later on, in the echo of the forest.

+Except for my family, I made no disclosure.
+My parents and brothers have passed away.

+This is the narrative of the course of events by Mr. Müller, who confirms these statements with his word of honor.

 ...